Hypergraphs as Weighted Directed Self-Looped Graphs: Spectral Properties, Clustering, Cheeger Inequality: Experiemnt Details

-We have two strategies from 2-way clustering to k-way clustering.
+We have two strategies from 2-way clustering to $k$-way clustering.
 For the datasets that each actual labeled class has a similar number of instances, we apply 2-way clustering on the largest cluster every time to split it into two clusters.
-For k-way clustering, this process calls the 2-way clustering k-1 times.
+For $k$-way clustering, this process calls the 2-way clustering $k$-1 times.

 When the number of instances in each actual labeled class varies a lot, when we have $l$ clusters, we call 2-way clustering on each cluster to get $l+1$ clusters, then pick the best of $l$ results in terms of NCut.
-For k-way clustering, this process calls the 2-way clustering $\frac{k(k-1)}{2}$ times.
+For $k$-way clustering, this process calls the 2-way clustering $\frac{k(k-1)}{2}$ times.

+\rone{Another promising future direction is to develop a direct spectral analysis for the k-way case.
+This, however, involves non-trivial technical challenges and lies beyond the scope of the present work.
+We note that such an extension should also draw inspiration from analogous results in graphs, such as the k-way NCut formulation.}

+\begin{definition}[\rone{k-way Normalized Cut}] \rone{Let $H = (V,E,\omega,\gamma)$ be an EDVW hypergraph with stationary distribution $\phi$ and transition matrix $P$.
+For any $k$-way partition $\{S_1,\dots,S_k\}$ of $V$ into non-empty disjoint subsets, the $k$-way normalized cut (NCut) is defined as